 Smartwatches are a great way to receive notifications from your phone and track your health right from your wrist.
-We've used and reviewed all the of the latest smartwatches for Android and iPhone, and here we have ranked the ten best.
+We've used and reviewed all the of the latest smartwatches for Android and iPhone, and here we have ranked ten of the best.

 The Apple Watch Series 4 is hard to beat (at least until we review the Series 5), especially for iPhone users, but there are loads of great Wear OS rivals to choose from via Huawei, Samsung and others.
 Add in hybrid smartwatches from the likes of Withings and Fossil, and you're bound to find something that suits your style and has the features you need.

 Your buying guide to the best smartwatches in 2019